ciscodocs/ltrent-2008-clemea25/docs/lab1_getting_started.md

 21. To verify the configuration group status, click on the **EMEA-Stockholm-Branch** configuration group.
 Ensure that the **Associated column indicates <font color="orange">1</font> device**, confirming that the configuration group is correctly linked to the **Stockholm-Branch** WAN-Edge router.
 Additionally, check that the Provisioning column displays **<font color="orange">0 out of sync</font>** indicating that the configuration has been successfully deployed and is fully synchronized with the device.
 This step ensures that the configuration group is correctly applied and functioning as intended.
     ![Device is sync.](./assets/S-1-figure-22.png){ .off-glb }

-## Verification of Service Chain on Stockholm-Branch
+## Verification of Service Chain configuration on Stockholm-Branch

 To verify the service chain configuration on the **Stockholm-Branch** WAN-Edge router, access the device CLI and execute the command ***show platform software sdwan service-chain database***.